roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

        git rebase -i master implement_foo_for_bar_v2
      ```

-     but this time, you replace the "pick" actions of the affected (= to
+     but this time, you replace the `pick` actions of the affected (= to
-     be modified) patches with "edit".
+     be modified) patches with `edit`.
 My *strong* recommendation is to
-     set the "edit" action for exactly one patch in the series, and let
+     set the `edit` action for exactly one patch in the series, and let
-     the rest remain "pick".
+     the rest remain `pick`.
 (There are cases when this is not the best
      advice, but once you get in those situations, you won't need this
      guide.)

      Okay then, git will start the rebase, and it will stop *right
-     after* the patch you marked as "edit" is *committed*.
+     after* the patch you marked as `edit` is *committed*.
 Your working
      tree will be clean (no changes relative to the staging index), your
      staging index will also be clean (no changes staged relative to the
-     last commit -- which is the patch you marked as "edit").
+     last commit -- which is the patch you marked as `edit`).

      At this point you modify the code as necessary, and build it and
      test it.
 Once satisfied, you run steps (16) and (17).
 After those
      steps, your working tree will be clean relative to the staging
      index, and the index will have all the necessary changes staged
-     relative to the last commit (which you marked as "edit" in the
+     relative to the last commit (which you marked as `edit` in the
      rebase action list).

      Now, if you ran